h7b/h7b-dendron-netlify/vault/notes.misc.macbook-price-vn.md

 id: c94yuuUyyzUNGRTmq3JBx
 title: Macbook Price Vn
 desc: ''
-updated: 1644216511118
+updated: 1644664859615
 created: 1644126854458
 ---
 # Price of macbook in Vietnam

 The vn retail price markup vs apple-us is impressively low.
 However due to the high demand, there are so many retail shops which target only Apple users.
-Vietnamese could feel relief when they look at the retail price in France with the highest markup 20%, based on VND.
-The markup rate for apple-fr vs apple-us will be 16.41%, based on EUR.
+Vietnamese could feel relief when they look at the retail price in France with the highest markup 20%, based on VND or 19%, based on EUR.

 ![chart](https://docs.google.com/spreadsheets/d/e/2PACX-1vTmE3yTc1k5LYrDGkECxZsso3Ca0zEVlPu_-fAUI9YDrxLieO71HZ6wSB_yrXMijYt6srjK-f8lB60L/pubchart?oid=333778645&format=image){max-width: 300px, display: block, margin: 0 auto}